 Prior to submitting a subdivision application, an applicant may request a meeting with the Board for an informal conceptual discussion.
 Such discussions shall be held without formal public notice, but only at a regular business meeting of the Board.
 At that meeting, only unsurveyed sketches showing a general overview of the proposal are permitted.
-This conceptual discussion shall neither bind the applicant nor the Board [RSA 676:4 II (a)].
-It shall be limited to discussions of the proposed development in general terms.
+This conceptual discussion and any exhibits the applicant chooses to present shall neither bind the applicant nor the Board [RSA 676:4 II (a)].
+ItDiscussion shall be limited to discussions of general issues related to the proposed development in general terms.